-If you're buying a home or taking out a mortgage to raise capital, we will usually arrange for a surveyor to prepare a Valuation Report on the property for us.
+If you're buying a home, we will usually arrange for a surveyor to prepare a Valuation Report on the property for us.

 Our valuation (Level 1) is a very brief report on the property's condition and its market value based on a limited inspection of the readily visible and accessible parts.
 You will be sent a copy, but it's important to understand that the report is not a detailed survey - it is just for our purposes to help us assess if the property is adequate security for the money you want to borrow.